adoptium/aqa-tests/jck/README.md

 3. Make sure the JCK test subset is available in JCK test material folder, a.k.a. `$(JCK_ROOT)/$(JCK_VERSION)/`.

-4. If you need to add extra Java options to JCK tests, you could export `JCK_JAVA_ARGS="<java_options>"`.
+4. If you need to add extra Java options to JCK tests, you could export `EXTRA_OPTIONS="<java_options>"`.
 Then extra added Java options would be added to JCK test during execution.

 5. Follow the steps remaining in `openjdk-tests/README.md`